Hi, I'm ARLO™ — Ask Me Anything!

 Unfortunately, that is exactly what that means.
 HUD will not allow things like trades or "sweat equity" (payment for work done) in the purchase reverse mortgage program.
 To utilize the program, you would have to have verifiable cash down payment.
 HUD guidelines go one step further and not only does the bank account where the funds are currently kept need to be verified, but the account must be verified for 3 months prior to transaction date to see that the funds were also not borrowed.
 Borrowers must be able to show where any large deposits came from and that they were not borrowed as well.

-We absolutely do and we actually fund several each month.
-Our company was one of the first to really embrace the purchase reverse mortgage program and as a result, we have been able to work with builders, realtors, borrowers and sellers to educate them and close loans.
-In most instances, we have closed the reverse mortgage purchases faster and easier than the forward purchases were closing and we made some steadfast converts along the way.
-Several of the people who were wary of this "new kind of financing" and balked at it in the beginning, asked us afterward why they hadn't heard of this before since it was the easiest closing they ever had.
+We absolutely do, and we actually fund several each month.
+Our company was one of the first to really embrace the purchase reverse mortgage program, and as a result, we have been able to work with builders, realtors, borrowers, and sellers to educate them and close loans.
+In most instances, we have closed reverse mortgage purchases faster and more easily than forward purchases, and we made some steadfast converts along the way.
+Several of the people who were wary of this "new kind of financing" and balked at it at first asked us afterward why they hadn't heard of it before, since it was the easiest closing they'd ever had.

-How much you can borrow depends on a number of things: the property's appraised value, sales price or HUD Lending Limit (whichever is less), the interest rates available at the time, the loan program you choose, the fees in effect at the time and the third party services you and the seller choose.
-While we cannot narrow them down in advance on a purchase because we do not choose the third party services, you can get a good idea by visiting our calculator here and just be sure to check the box that says "This Reverse Mortgage is For My New Home Purchase".
+How much you can borrow depends on a number of things: the property's appraised value, sales price or HUD Lending Limit (whichever is less), the interest rates available at the time, the loan program you choose, the fees in effect at the time, and the third-party services you and the seller choose.
+While we cannot narrow them down in advance for a purchase because we do not choose the third-party services, you can get a good idea by visiting our calculator here, and be sure to check the box that says "This Reverse Mortgage is For My New Home Purchase".
 Please feel free to give us a call or drop us a line if you have any questions at all!

 Hi Wayne,

 You have a few different issues here that can all be addressed differently.
-Firstly, HUD has no seasoning requirements but the lenders are now requiring borrowers to own and occupy the property for a minimum of 12 months prior to being able to apply for a reverse mortgage.
+First, HUD has no seasoning requirements, but lenders now require borrowers to own and occupy the property for a minimum of 12 months before applying for a reverse mortgage.
 This was a move made to eliminate a problem seen earlier with family members deeding property to other senior family members solely to utilize reverse mortgage financing when they did not qualify under the age restrictions.
 Often the senior did not actually own the property and in many instances, did not even reside in it.
 The lenders added the restriction to protect themselves from the abuses.

-Finally, the down payment cannot be waived by the seller.
+Finally, the seller cannot waive the down payment.
 If this were the case, the buyer is really not actually paying the amount claimed.
-For example, if the purchase price is $175,000, the down payment should be $69,000 and it is just "waived, then your uncle did not pay $175,000, he paid only $106,000 and the new benefit amount would be calculated from that number.
-He would have to still come in with the difference as his new down payment.
+For example, if the purchase price is $175,000, the down payment should be $69,000, and if it is just "waived, then your uncle did not pay $175,000; he paid only $106,000, and the new benefit amount would be calculated from that number.
+He would still have to come in with the difference as his new down payment.
 This is pursuant to HUD's rules.
 You can find more FAQ's for Purchase here

 Hi Gerald-

-Finally, the amount received under the reverse mortgage is determined by a number of things which are all put into a calculation and if you are considering different homes and different purchase prices, the best thing to do is give the information to your reverse mortgage specialist and let him/her give you a proposal tailored to that purchase price.
-He/she will run the specifics based on the anticipated closing costs for that area and the sales prices you desire and give you the information you need to make a decision as to what purchase prices you may want to consider.
+Finally, the amount received under the reverse mortgage is determined by a number of things which are all put into a calculation, and if you are considering different homes and different purchase prices, the best thing to do is give the information to your reverse mortgage specialist and let him/her give you a proposal tailored to that purchase price.
+He/she will run the specifics based on the anticipated closing costs for that area and the sale prices you desire, and provide the information you need to decide on purchase prices you may want to consider.
 Give us a call, you may also find our purchase calculator helpful in estimating your required down payment.

-The issue that some borrowers run in to is that they are trying to use the current value and not the value or sales price, whichever is less.
-The problem most borrowers have is that if they buy a home at auction for less than the actual value, the lender is going to use the current appraised value, or the acquisition cost (purchase price) of the home for 12 months.
+The issue some borrowers run into is that they try to use the current value rather than the value or sales price, whichever is less.
+The problem most borrowers have is that if they buy a home at auction for less than its actual value, the lender will use the current appraised value or the home's acquisition cost (purchase price) for 12 months.
 Lenders will allow you to use the value of any verifiable improvements you make to the home, but they will not give you credit for more than the purchase price for 12 months unless you can prove that you put the money into the property and then only the amount you actually put in.

 For example, if you buy a home at auction for $100,000 and now you believe the home will appraise for $150,000 because you got such a good deal, the lender will not allow you to use the $150,000 value for the first 12 months.
 They would determine the amount of your benefits on the $100,000 purchase price.

-On the other hand, if you bought the property for $100,000 and then you put $50,000 into the property to improve the property and have the receipts to show the expenditures, the lender will allow you to include these costs in the value consideration.
-Keep in mind though, that if you put $50,000 into a home after you pay $100,000 and the new appraised value is $225,000, the lender will still base your eligible benefits on the purchase price plus the cash into the property or $150,000 if you take the loan out within the first 12 months, not the higher value of $225,000.
-To estimate your down payment on a reverse mortgage for purchase scenario use our HECM Purchase Calculator or call us at (800) 565-1722 for a complete analysis.
+On the other hand, if you bought the property for $100,000 and then put $50,000 into improvements, with receipts to show the expenditures, the lender will allow you to include these costs in the value consideration.
+Keep in mind, though, that if you put $50,000 into a home after you pay $100,000 and the new appraised value is $225,000, the lender will still base your eligible benefits on the purchase price plus the cash into the property, or $150,000 if you take the loan out within the first 12 months, not the higher value of $225,000.
+To estimate your down payment on a reverse mortgage for purchase scenario, use our HECM Purchase Calculator or call us at (800) 565-1722 for a complete analysis.